 |---|---|---|---|---|

-Multi-provider IAM — Keycloak, Microsoft Entra ID, and now Auth0 and Okta integration.
+Multi-provider IAM — Keycloak, Microsoft Entra ID, Auth0, and Okta integration.
 Dynamic semantic search — across servers, tools, and agents.
 Virtual MCP servers — aggregating multiple backends.
 MCP server versioning — with instant rollback.
 Agent Skills Registry — reusable instruction sets with GitHub private repo auth.
-Comprehensive audit logging — for SOC 2/GDPR compliance.
+Comprehensive audit logging — JSON Lines format for Splunk (v1.23), SOC 2/GDPR compliance.
 Peer-to-peer registry federation — across instances.
 Security scanning — via Cisco AI Defense tools with YARA pattern matching.
 Agent-to-Agent (A2A) protocol support — for direct agent communication.
-AWS AgentCore federation — new integration for AWS agent ecosystem.
+AWS AgentCore federation — for AWS agent ecosystem.
 Agent Name Service — trust verification for agent identities.
 Registration admission webhooks — for automated approval workflows.
 Multi-key API auth and M2M direct registration — enterprise authentication patterns.
-Metadata keyword search — for tool discovery.
 OTLP metrics export — direct push to observability platforms.

-The 1,045 commits and 30 contributors significantly outpace everything else in this category.
 DocumentDB and MongoDB CE storage backends.
-AWS ECS deployment with Terraform configuration.
+AWS ECS deployment with Terraform.
 Includes MCP Registry CLI for conversational tool discovery, IAM settings UI for user/group management.
-This is the closest thing to “enterprise-ready MCP governance” that exists today — and the gap between it and the rest of the category is widening.
+This is the closest thing to “enterprise-ready MCP governance” that exists today — and the gap between it and the rest of the category continues to widen.

 MCP Security Auditing